wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-ios-and-react-native.md

 ## What Next?

 In this tutorial, we've learned how to build an iOS app with the React Native framework.
 We've also added functionality to make a phone call to a physical phone number.
+You can find the complete project on [GitHub](https://github.com/nexmo-community/react-native-app-to-phone), and the Android version of this blog on [learn.vonage.com](https://learn.vonage.com/blog/2021/04/22/how-to-make-phone-calls-using-android-and-react-native/).

-Below are a few other tutorials or documentation referencing the Voice API:
+Below are a few other tutorials or documentation referencing the Conversation API:

 * [NCCO reference](https://developer.nexmo.com/voice/voice-api/ncco-reference)
 * [Client SDK](https://developer.nexmo.com/client-sdk/overview)